Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Walking Trail - Seokchon Lake Park_Seoul South Korea

-Seokchon Lake, or Songpa Naru Park, is an artificial lake surrounded by jogging and walking trails and beautiful trees.
-It’s located in the Songpa district in eastern Seoul.
+Seokchon Lake, or Songpa Naru Park, is an artificial lake surrounded by jogging and walking trails and trees.

-It’s one of the best areas in Seoul for cherry blossom season, especially during the annual Seokchon Lake Cherry Blossom Festival.
+It’s one of the best parks in Seoul for autumn and cherry blossom season, especially during the annual Seokchon Lake Cherry Blossom Festival.

 Lotte World Tower at Seokchon Lake Park, Seoul, South Korea: A towering view of the Lotte World Tower, framed by the lush greenery of Seokchon Lake Park.
 The sleek, modern skyscraper rises dramatically into the sky, reflecting light off its glass facade.
 The serene lake in the foreground and the surrounding trees provide a natural contrast to the towering urban structure, creating a harmonious blend of nature and modern architecture.